meetshingala7/Hate_speech_recognition/README.md

       ```
 5. *Decision Tree Classifier (sklearn.tree.DecisionTreeClassifier)*
    1. **Without GridSearchCV**
       We ran the model for gini and entropy criterions.The model accuracy tops at 90%(highest split) was 78.45% and 78.43% respectively

+   2. **With GridSearchCV** (CV=100,custom)
+      We ran the models for the following parameters.
+      with both 'gini' and 'entropy'
+      and the best accuracy was at 89.28 with 'entropy' criterion